l-white/lauras-python-bookmark-app/README.md

 # Bookmark Server

-In this exercise, you'll create a *bookmark server* or URL-shortening service, similar to `TinyURL.com` or `goo.gl`, but with no persistent storage.
+This is a *bookmark server* or URL-shortening service, similar to `TinyURL.com` or `goo.gl`, but with no persistent storage.

 This server will accept a URL and a short name, check that the URL actually